ka-cyber/tikuos-information-aware/README.md

 # Reproducible Information-Utility Scheduling on TikuOS

-A research-grade, reproducible implementation and evaluation artifact for a **small, deterministic, application-agnostic utility contract at the TikuOS worker-scheduling boundary**.
+A reproducible research prototype and evaluation artifact for a **small, deterministic, application-agnostic utility contract at the TikuOS worker-scheduling boundary**.